 tissues.
 If it is a large growth, and there are objections to its

-entire removal, the edge of the growth, including apparently normal as
+entire removal, the edge of the growth, including apparent

 well as neoplastic tissue, is necessary.
 If it is a diffuse